 This past Christmas I was in love with how intentional each day was feeling.
 Maybe it’s my antidepressant talking, but I am reveling in the joy of not having to be in a million particular places.
 I don’t at all miss the work parties or the busy stores.
 I understand this is unique for everybody.
 I also recognize that I have anxiety, so those factors give me social uneasiness, anyhow, and were never gratifying.

 The one aspect of the holidays I am missing?
 My people.

-My mom and dad coming into my home (or us to theirs) and hugging each of my daughters and my husband and me.
+My mom and dad coming into my home or us to theirs.

 The thought of my brother and sister-in-law and nephew being able to come out after the holidays and spend a few days.